 Interns have an opportunity for hands-on experience in a range of departments - the US and world news desks and various features areas.
 Activities may include writing short items for the paper or website, doing research, and assisting the photo and graphics departments.
 It may also include some everyday office-management tasks.
 At the discretion of the editors, interns can assist with editing and contacting correspondents and contributors, as well as reporting their own stories.
 Generally, the minimum time requirement for paid internships is 35 hours a week.
 Academic internships are more flexible and can be considered on a part-time basis.

 - Applications for our summer internships are due January 1st.

 - For the winter/spring semester, Oct.
 15.

-- To apply, please contact the Internship Coordinator, and send a resumé, cover letter, and clips to:
+- To apply, please contact the Internship Coordinator, and send a resumé, cover letter, and clips to (hard copy only):